Skip to main content

 Xanax Addiction and its Treatment

-All benzodiazepines are dangerous drugs that need to be taken seriously.
+All benzodiazepines are dangerous drugs whose misuse needs to be accepted.
 Xanax addiction is particularly troublesome because of its short half-life.

 Seek professional treatment for Xanax abuse and avoid self-treatment.